5AbhishekSaxena/exploring-permissions-in-jetpack-compose/README.md

 - The `HomeContent/HomeScreen` is recomposed when the permission is requested and when it is granted/rejected.

 #### Question(s)
-- How to avoid unnecessary layout recompsing when the data is present in the `HomeViewModel` and it has nothing to do with the UI?
+- How to avoid unnecessary layout recompsition when the data is present in the `HomeViewModel` and it has nothing to do with the UI?
 - Does the reomposition affect the performance of the application?
 If so, then how to improve it?